 » Three former Gators put together great performances on the hardwood Monday.
 Washington Wizards guard Bradley Beal started things off with 22 points, a season-high nine rebounds and a career-high eight assists in his team’s 107-99 win over Philadelphia in the afternoon.
 Hours later, Houston Rockets F Chandler Parsons went off for a season-high 31 points (on 12-of-19 shooting) with 10 boards and seven dimes in a 126-113 victory against Portland.
 Chicago Bulls center Joakim Noah capped the evening with 17 points, a season-high 21 rebounds and six assists as Chicago squeaked by the Los Angeles Lakers 102-100 in overtime.

-» The Washington Redskins on Monday officially announced the hiring of Ike Hilliard as wide receivers coach.
-The former Florida pass catcher will be in his second stint coaching the same position for the Redskins.
+» Washington on Monday officially announced the hiring of Ike Hilliard as wide receivers coach.
+The former Florida pass catcher will be in his second stint coaching the same position for Washington.
 It is his fourth NFL coaching job overall and his second time coaching with new Washington general Jay Gruden, who first hired Hilliard when Gruden was head coach of the UFL’s Orlando Tuskers.

 » Another former UF wideout, Cris Collinsworth, has been added to NBC’s long list of correspondents for the 2014 Sochi Olympics.
 Though no Gators are competing in the event, Collinsworth will be in Russia for NBC covering his fourth Olympics (1996 Atlanta, 2008 Beijing, 2010 Vancouver).